Darkcom-Dev/Texture-Ops/Readme.md

 # Texture Ops

 Created for realize various operation over textures *.png for optimize videogames projects or 3D models.

-#ToDo
+## Improvments
+- Added support for Image Preview.
+- Unified all apps in only common system.
+- Created Flowmap (Experimental).

+## To Do

-- Create funtion that separate channels on individual textures
+- Create function that separate channels on individual textures
-- Merge the diferents UI in an application
+- Create normal map generator
+- Create ocean flowmap generator.
+- Create Help Top level